joshuafuller/qrtak/README.md

 A Progressive Web App (PWA) for rapid TAK (Tactical Assault Kit) client deployment through QR code generation.
 Perfect for tactical environments where speed and simplicity matter.

-> NOTE: This is a work in progress and very unstable at the moment.

 ## Features

 - **ATAK Enrollment** - Generate QR codes for ATAK client enrollment